Chart Color Schemes

 Age

-Wamberal's median age exceeds the national pattern
+Wamberal's population is slightly older than the national pattern